French Gimlet Cocktail

 Helpful tips

-- Bombay Sapphire is a mid-level gin and is perfect in this cocktail.
-But if isn’t in your budget, Tanqueray will also work.
+- Bombay Sapphire is a London dry mid-level gin and is perfect in this cocktail.
+Hendricks is also a great choice, but Tanqueray will also work if isn’t in your budget.

 - My brother’s recipe called for half a lime per cocktail but I wanted to post a specific measurement for my readers.
 That said, half of a normal sized lime usually yields .5 ounce of lime juice, so half a lime per cocktail is a safe approximation.